terence-lim/quant-agents/README.md

-(MCP) tool servers that expose data- and factor-manipulation operations as callable tools, (3) specialized agents for factor research, standardized reporting, and customized code writing and execution, and (4) Streamlit dashboards for tracing tool calls and visualizating data artifact connections.
+(MCP) tool servers that expose data- and factor-manipulation operations as callable tools, (3) specialized agents for factor research, standardized reporting, and customized code writing and execution, and (4) Streamlit dashboards for tracing tool calls and visualizing data artifact connections.
 It demonstrates the use of LLM and agentic capabilities to simplify and strengthen quantitative research workflows.